The Housing Tool @ DOJ

 Results & Impact

 While formal metrics couldn’t be gathered due to DOJ’s security constraints, I received direct feedback from program managers, users, and development leads.
-One Chief Developer noted this was the "cleanest solution" he’d seen in his tenure.
+My Chief Developer noted this was the "cleanest solution" he’d seen in his tenure.

 From 2 days → 5 minutes